Was ist eine SAP-Schnittstelle?

 19/10/2023

 Imagine your company as a vast puzzle, composed of many individual pieces, each representing a different department.
 Now, all you need to do is seamlessly fit these pieces together to see the complete picture.
 However, crucial puzzle pieces are missing in some places.
 This is where (SAP) interfaces come into play.
 Admittedly, this is a very vivid illustration.
-In a less metaphorical explanation, this blog post explores what exactly an SAP interface is, why such an interface is necessary, and the significance of SAP integration for digitization and automation.
+In a less metaphorical explanation, this blog post explores what exactly an SAP interface is, why such an interface is necessary, and the significance of SAP data integration for digitization and automation.

 What is an SAP interface?